Are Pre-employment Cannabis Tests on the Way Out?

 In Nevada, both medical and recreational cannabis use are fully legal under state law; whereas in New York state, only medical cannabis use is permitted.

-Earlier this summer, New York’s state legislature before the end of the legislative session to officially legalize the recreational use of the drug, despite cannabis legalization being one of Governor Andrew Cuomo’s for the year.
-But while statewide cannabis reform remains in question, the legislature has been able to grant municipalities, such as New York City, within their own jurisdictions.
+Earlier this summer, New York’s state legislature was unable to secure enough support before the end of the legislative session to officially legalize the recreational use of the drug, despite cannabis legalization being one of Governor Andrew Cuomo’s key priorities for the year.
+But while statewide cannabis reform remains in question, the legislature has been able to grant municipalities, such as New York City, the power to locally regulate cannabis consumption within their own jurisdictions.

 The new legislation around pre-employment testing in New York City is a part of this increased power to regulate cannabis locally.
-The legislation, , bans employers in New York City from requiring prospective employees to submit to a pre-employment test for THC, or any other active ingredient in cannabis, as a condition of employment.
+The legislation, Int.
+No 1455-A, bans employers in New York City from requiring prospective employees to submit to a pre-employment test for THC, or any other active ingredient in cannabis, as a condition of employment.
 Screening for cannabis use post-hire is still allowed

-There are to the new initiative.
-Those who are seeking to fill job openings that are federally contracted or that could have the potential to impact the health and safety of the public and other employees are permitted to continue requiring applicants to submit to pre-employment drug checks for cannabis – but only .
+There are some exceptions to the new initiative.
+Those who are seeking to fill job openings that are federally contracted or that could have the potential to impact the health and safety of the public and other employees are permitted to continue requiring applicants to submit to pre-employment drug checks for cannabis – but only as determined by the department of citywide administrate services.
 This exception could apply to job positions such as teachers, construction workers, police officers, commercial drivers, and medical staff.

-Nevada’s new law, , approaches the issue of cannabis pre-employment testing in a different way.
-Where New York City near-completely prohibits employers from having prospective employees submit to drug testing which includes cannabis screening, Nevada’s approach makes it as a result of a positive cannabis screening test.
-Additionally, employees who fail a drug test during their first month of employment and pay for a second test to be performed.
+Nevada’s new law, AB 132, approaches the issue of cannabis pre-employment testing in a different way.
+Where New York City near-completely prohibits employers from having prospective employees submit to drug testing which includes cannabis screening, Nevada’s approach makes it unlawful for employers to deny employment as a result of a positive cannabis screening test.
+Additionally, employees who fail a drug test during their first month of employment will be able to challenge the finding and pay for a second test to be performed.

 Like New York City, Nevada’s new law also includes several exemptions for public safety jobs, such as medical staff and firefighters, as well as for jobs which require mandatory drug testing under federal law.